oliverfields/mdx_convo/README.md

 </div>
 ```

-And could be styled like..
+And could be styled like this..

 ![Message conversation example](example.png)